komali2/blog/content/posts/taidong-indepth-tourism/index.md

 ### Eat a Hella Good Dinner

-Steven recommended a couple really good looking restaurants, but only one of his suggestions was actually open, a place that focuses on red quinoa called [ "七里坡紅藜養生料理" ](https://goo.gl/maps/MWGWaMtmg3jhbEAa9).
+Stephen recommended a couple really good looking restaurants, but only one of his suggestions was actually open, a place that focuses on red quinoa called [ "七里坡紅藜養生料理" ](https://goo.gl/maps/MWGWaMtmg3jhbEAa9).
 It was really good!
 The three of us relaxed and got to know eachother, since Bream was busy.

 {{< figure src="firstfood1.jpg" alt="Some kind of fruit drink" caption="Really refreshing fruity almost smoothie-like drink" >}}
 {{< figure src="firstfood2.jpg" alt="Pudding" caption="Really good black sugar pudding with perhaps quinoia on top" >}}